 Hip Replacement Surgery is a procedure in which a painful joint is replaced with prosthetic components.
 It is considered as a last resort when all other treatment methods have failed to relieve the pain.

 Hip Replacement Surgery performs on people in the age group of 50 to 80 years.
 This procedure is performed in case of arthritis of the hip.
 Arthritis is a medical condition that damages the cartilage, without which bones rub against each other causing severe pain.
+Hip Replacement may use as a treatment option in case of 3 types of arthritis:

 Hip Replacement Surgery is beneficial to those who have: